semiologic/sem-dofollow/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The dofollow plugin for WordPress lets you remove the evil nofollow attribute from your comments.
+*Deprecated* -  The Dofollow plugin lets you remove the evil nofollow attribute from your comments.
 Because nofollow will not work.

 == Description ==

+This plugin's functionality has been merged into the [External Links plugin](https://wordpress.org/plugins/sem-external-links/).
+As a result this plugin is now deprecated.
+No further development will occur on it though it shouldn't have any issues in future WP releases.
+That is unless they change the default nofollow behavior.

-The dofollow plugin for WordPress lets you remove the evil nofollow attribute from your comments.
+The Dofollow plugin lets you remove the evil nofollow attribute from your comments.
 Because [nofollow will not work](http://www.semiologic.com/2005/02/05/prepare-for-more-comment-spam-not-less/).

-= Help Me! =

-The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
-Please note, however, that while community members and I do our best to answer all queries, we're assisting you on a voluntary basis.

-If you require more dedicated assistance, consider using [Semiologic Pro](http://www.getsemiologic.com).

 == Installation ==